sottey/redovc/README.md

 # ultodo
-New fork of [ultodo](https://github/ultodo) updating golang mods, deprecated packages and adding a bit of functionality.
+New fork of [Ultralist](https://github.com/gammons/ultralist) updating golang mods, deprecated packages and adding a bit of functionality.

-HUGE thanks to everyone who created ultodo, an amazing todo tool
+HUGE thanks to everyone who created Ultralist, an amazing todo tool